 6 Deep Hip Openers to Try Instead of Pigeon Pose

-These powerful alternates will help you open your hips in all directions.
+Powerful alternates that move your hips in all directions.

 Heading out the door?
 Read this article on the new Outside+ app available now on iOS devices for members!
 Download the app.